London's most vulnerable and exploited workers are migrant cleaners.

 "Outsourcing" creates call centers in India, and factories in China — but it also slashes wages and rights for the necessary on-site workers least likely to resist.

-These include cleaners, porters, security guards and catering staff — most are migrants, and many undocumented.
-Lacking English skills in a unforgiving, expensive and Dickensian city, these workers depend on "zero-hour" contracts with the very barest of employment rights.
+These include cleaners, porters, security guards and catering staff — most are migrants and black/minority ethnic.
+Lacking English skills in an unforgiving Dickensian city, these workers survive on "zero-hour" contracts with the very barest of employment rights.

-Rarely staying home when unwell, because Sick Pay is only paid from the fourth consecutive day of absence.
+Rarely staying home when unwell, because Sick Pay won't pay the bills (and not a penny for the first three days of absence).
 Unlikely to ever complain, for fear of hours being "zeroed down" and falling short for food or rent.
-A culture of widespread abuse, overbearing workloads, chronic stress and undignified conditions.
+A culture of widespread abuses, overbearing workloads, chronic stress and undignified conditions.

-United Voices of the World was formed on a shoestring in 2014 to transform the lives of precarious workers through organised resistance and a vibrant community.
-We now have well over 1,000 enthused, empowered and resilient members from some 50 different countries.
+United Voices of the World is a grassroots trade union transforming the lives of precarious workers through bold campaigning and a vibrant community, since 2014.
+We now represent over 1,000 enthused and empowered members from some 50 different countries.
 We're doing what other trade unions don't dare to do — and winning.

-We've won stunning victories over Sotheby's, Harrods, the London School of Economics, and firms in the Square Mile.
+We've had stunning victories over Sotheby's, Harrods, the London School of Economics, a Ferrari dealership, and firms in the Square Mile.